biolink/biolink-model/docs/CellLineToDiseaseOrPhenotypicFeatureAssociation.md

 # Class: CellLineToDiseaseOrPhenotypicFeatureAssociation

-An relationship between a cell line and a disease or a phenotype, where the cell line is derived from an individual with that disease or phenotype
+An relationship between a cell line and a disease or a phenotype, where the cell line is derived from an individual with that disease or phenotype.

 URI: [biolink:CellLineToDiseaseOrPhenotypicFeatureAssociation](https://w3id.org/biolink/vocab/CellLineToDiseaseOrPhenotypicFeatureAssociation)